OracleLinuxWorld/vagrantKafka/README.md

 The most common options have been described below:

 * make (without arguments)
-Will spin up a single DC setup.
-After spinning up the VMs for a single DC setup Ansible will be automatically called to provision the VMs.
+Will spin up a dual DC setup.
+After spinning up the VMs for a the DCs Ansible will be automatically called to provision the VMs.

 * make [up-dc1 | up-dc2]
 Will only spin up either dc1 or dc2.
 No Ansible scripting will be done.